hanjingo/doc/AI/ml.md

 #### Logistic Regression Workflow

-Logistic regression computes a linear combination of input features $(z = w \cdot X + b)$ and passes it through a sigmoid function to produce a probability between 0 and 1.
+Logistic regression computes a linear combination of input features $(z = w \cdot X + b)$ and passes it through a [Deep Learning#Sigmoid Activation Function](dl.md) to produce a probability between 0 and 1.
 This probability is then used to assign the input to a class.

 Suppose we have input features represented as a matrix:
 $$